aws-asean-builders/aws-summit2019-techfest/README.md

 To learn more about how to build your own **Well Architected** and modern application on AWS, please [visit here](https://aws.amazon.com/architecture/well-architected/) for additional content about following AWS best practices in your own architecture.

 This workshop is offered in Python.
-[Click here](https://github.com/aws-asean-builders/aws-modern-application-workshop/tree/python) to get started
+[Click here](https://github.com/aws-asean-builders/aws-summit2019-techfest/tree/python) to get started.

 ### AWS Developer Center